Quotas

 The quota count is the number that indicates how many respondents have taken your survey and met the conditions for the quota.
 This number automatically changes as new respondents take your survey and meet the specified conditions.

 You can also manually adjust the quota count.
 This can be useful in circumstances where the quota was added after you already started collecting responses, or where the quota was created before launching the survey, but it was set up incorrectly.
-You might also use this option to reset your quotas to zero before starting another round of your study.
+You might also use this option to reset your quotas to zero before starting another round of your study, or if you need to remove preview responses that incremented a quota.

 Adjusting Simple Quota Counts